 • Unlawful exposure to a controlled substance that subjects a child to a substantial risk of harm to the child’s health or safety.

-Direct Supervision: The monitoring of minors, as well as their activities and interactions, by sight and sound.
+Direct supervision: The monitoring of minors, as well as their activities and interactions, by sight and sound.

-Mandatory Reporter: An individual required by law to report suspected child abuse.
+Mandatory reporter: An individual required by law to report suspected child abuse.
 Under Oregon law, all university employees are considered mandatory reporters and must report incidents of child abuse at all times, not just incidents that may occur during working hours or on university property.

 Minor: Any individual under the age of 18.

-Person-in-Charge: A university employee who is responsible and accountable for compliance and overall administration of a youth program, including programs operated by non-university entities.
-The person-in-charge is designated by the sponsoring unit administrator.
+Person-in-charge: A university employee who is responsible and accountable for compliance and overall administration of a youth program, including programs operated by non-university entities.
+The person-in-charge is designated by the Sponsoring Unit administrator.

-University-Hosted Youth Program: Any event or activity that meets the following criteria: (1) Involves minors who are unaccompanied by their parent or guardian; (2) Is operated by a third-party contractor, consultant, vendor, student-run organization or other non-university entity or individual, including a member of the university community who is operating independently and not on behalf of the university; and (3) Takes place on university-owned or controlled property.
+• Is operated by a third-party contractor, consultant, vendor, student-run organization or other non-university entity or individual, including a member of the university community who is operating independently and not on behalf of the university; and

-University Representatives: Employees and volunteers who interact with minors in their capacity as a representative of the university.
+University representatives: Employees and volunteers who interact with minors in their capacity as a representative of the university.

 Volunteer: An individual appointed to perform official university duties without compensation or remuneration.
 The volunteer performs activities at the request of, for the benefit of, and under the supervision of, the university.
-This includes OSU employees and students serving in a volunteer capacity in a youth program.
+This includes university employees and students serving in a volunteer capacity in a youth program.